Job Opportunities

 • Health Savings Account (depending on health insurance plan)

 Looking for a job with lots of variety in a fast-paced, lively environment?
-The Operations Coordinator provides comprehensive support and leadership to the Winston Prouty Center’s community.
+The Administrative Assistant provides comprehensive support and leadership to the Winston Prouty Center’s community.
 This role manages a diverse array of responsibilities including but not limited to managing front office communications; performing administrative tasks; event planning; technology support; supporting the Executive Director and Administration; management, coordination, and execution of special projects; and fostering an environment rooted in collaboration, learning, inclusion, and persistence.

 General Responsibilities